+Approximately four years ago, an initiative was put in place to centralize routing of services, which resulted in streamlined routing and reduced redundancies.
+This initiative, along with improvements in the route optimization system, has led to a 12% reduction in miles driven.
+We anticipate greater improvements, as the company has invested in artificial intelligence technology designed to identify customer trends allowing for adjusted service terms that will further optimize routing and to improve route density.
+This will eliminate unnecessary customer stops and ultimately reduce miles driven.
 We also evaluate options for reducing fuel consumption through use of rail transportation, implementation of alternative fuel vehicles and using our own Performance Plus® re-refined engine oils throughout our fleet.
 Clean Harbors is constantly upgrading our truck fleet with more fuel-efficient systems and parts.
 We designed custom, multi-compartment trucks that can be used to simultaneously collect and deliver oil, decreasing fuel consumption.
-In 2021, 93 vehicles were refurbished from 70 donor vehicles replacing antiquated engines and transmissions with more efficient systems resulting in an estimated improvement of 3 miles per gallon for those vehicles.
+In 2021, 93 vehicles were refurbished from 70 donor vehicles replacing antiquated engines and transmissions with more efficient systems resulting in an estimated improvement of three miles per gallon for those vehicles.